Rick Bennett (Maine politician)

-Richard A. Bennett (born May 24, 1963) is an American politician from the state of Maine.
-Bennett is the President and CEO of ValueEdge Advisors, a firm he founded in summer 2014 to help institutional investors engage with their portfolio companies.
-From 2006 to 2014 he served as CEO of The Corporate Library and then Chairman or Vice Chairman of GMI Ratings, its successor company, an independent research firm focusing on corporate governance, director/executive compensation, and forensic accounting.
-For six years, Bennett was included in the NACD Directorship's "100 most influential people" in the boardroom and corporate governance community.

-Biography
+Richard A. Bennett (born May 24, 1963) is an American businessman and politician from the state of Maine.
+Initially elected as a Republican, he currently serves in the Maine Senate as an independent.
+He is running for Governor of Maine in the 2026 election.
+He previously served as President of the Maine Senate from 2001–2002.
+He was the Republican nominee for Maine's 2nd congressional district in 1994, losing to Democrat John Baldacci, and was a candidate in the 2012 U.S. Senate election, losing the Republican primary to Charlie Summers.
+He has served in the Maine Senate since 2020.

+Political career

+As a resident of Norway, Maine, Bennett was first elected to the Maine House of Representatives in 1990.
+He was re-elected unopposed in 1992.
+In 1994, Bennett was the Republican nominee for Congress in Maine's second district, losing to Democrat John Baldacci in a close race.
+The seat, which had been held by Republican Olympia Snowe, was one of only two Republican-held seats won by Democrats in the 1994 House elections in what was otherwise a landslide victory for the GOP.

-As a resident of Norway, Maine, Bennett served as the President of the Maine Senate as the result of a unique power-sharing agreement between Republicans and Democrats predicated on an even split in state senators.
+Bennett was elected to the State Senate in 1996, and served until he was term limited in 2004.
+He became the president of the Maine Senate in 2001 as the result of a unique power-sharing agreement between Republicans and Democrats predicated on an even split in state senators.
 The deal gave the presidency to both parties for one year each during each two-year senate term.

-Bennett served four terms in the Maine Senate, two terms in the Maine House of Representatives, and in 1994 was the Republican nominee for Congress in Maine's second district, losing to John Baldacci in a close race.
-On May 2, 2008, he was elected to a four-year term as Maine's Republican National Committeeman.
+On May 2, 2008, he was elected to a four-year term as Maine's Republican national committeeman.

-In 2006, he considered running for Governor of Maine but decided to remain in the private sector instead.
+In 2006, he considered running for Governor of Maine, but decided to remain in the private sector instead, though he did serve as Republican nominee Chandler Woodcock's campaign co-chair.
 His name was widely circulated as a possible candidate for the Republican nomination for governor in 2010, but he ultimately decided against running.
-In November 2012, Bennett sought the Republican nomination for the U.S. Senate Seat vacated by Olympia Snowe but was defeated by Maine Secretary of State Charles E. Summers, Jr.
+In 2012, Bennett sought the Republican nomination for the U.S. Senate seat vacated by Olympia Snowe but was defeated by Maine Secretary of State Charlie Summers.
+Summers ultimately would be defeated by independent Angus King.

-On July 20, 2013, Bennett was elected chairman of the Maine Republican Party, replacing former State Representative Richard Cebra of Naples.
-In 2015, Bennett was unanimously re-elected as Chairman of the Maine Republican Party.
+On July 20, 2013, Bennett was elected chairman of the Maine Republican Party, replacing former state representative Richard Cebra of Naples.
+In 2015, Bennett was unanimously re-elected as chairman of the Maine Republican Party.
 He was a Republican elector for Donald Trump in the 2016 presidential election for Maine's second congressional district.

+In 2020, Bennett returned to electoral office for the first time since 2004 by winning a state senate seat, outrunning Donald Trump at the top of the ticket.
+He was re-elected in 2022 and 2024, significantly outrunning 2022 gubernatorial candidate Paul LePage and Trump in both elections.